ptzagk/haul/docs/hmr/Setup.md

 Navigation.registerComponent('MyScreen', makeHot(() => MyScreen));
 ```

-If your app has multiple root components (usually they're treated as screens), you need to pass second argument to `makeHot` call, which is a `id` of the component factory.
+If your app has __multiple root components__ (usually they're treated as screens), you need to pass the second argument to `makeHot` call, which is a `id` of the component factory.
 It will be used later to tell which component needs to be redrawn:

 ```javascript
 Navigation.registerComponent('MyScreen1', makeHot(() => MyScreen1, 'MyScreen1'));